ck-zhang/px/docs/spec.md

 The project state machine in §10 and the workspace state machine in §11 are the reference models tying all of this together.

+### 3.6 Dependency groups (canonical selection)

+* Active dependency groups are controlled by `[tool.px.dependencies].include-groups` (PEP 503–normalized names).
+This list is authoritative for resolution, locking, and env sync.
+* If `include-groups` is absent, px enables all declared groups: entries under `[dependency-groups]` and common dev-style optional deps (`dev`, `test`, `doc`, `px-dev`, etc.). `PX_GROUPS` can extend this set at runtime.
+* The selected groups are part of the manifest fingerprint and lock drift detection for both projects and workspaces, keeping state transitions deterministic.
+* `px migrate --apply` writes `include-groups` covering all declared groups so migrated projects get dev/test/doc dependencies without extra setup.

 ---

 ## 4. Command surface